 The most powerful aspect of Immigrants’ Day isn’t the speaking program, but the hundreds of immigrants and allies who fan out through the State House to meet with legislators and staff and advocate for pro-immigrant policies and crucial investments.

-We have two documents to help you prepare:
+We provided two documents to help grassroots lobbyists to prepare:

 - Updated talking points and asks on Safe Communities, recognizing that the bill itself is unlikely to pass this year, but key provisions can still be adopted by other means, including the state budget.